gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 Let's configure our histogram.
 We can give a title to the Heading distribution histogram.

-For the x-Axis we choose `Heading` field and for the y-Axis we choose `Hits count`: the number of positions in each bucket.
+For the x-Axis we choose `Heading` field and we configure to display 50 buckets on this axis.

+For the y-Axis we choose `Hits count`: the number of positions in each bucket.

 ![Defining heading distribution histogram](./images/ais_analytics_heading_histogram.png)
 <p align="center" style="font-style: italic;" >